fullmetalengineer/fullmetalengineer/README.md

 ### Hello! 👋

 I'm Alan.
 I focus on building software projects for startups.
-My default software stack is a Rails backend and an Angular|React front-end, but each project is unique and that stack changes depending on the project requirements.
+My default software stack is a Rails backend and an Angular|Vue (prefer Nuxt) front-end, but each project is unique and that stack changes depending on the project requirements.

 - 📍 I live in the American Heartland.
 I grew up here in Flyover country, and I'll likely die here.
 - 💻 I’m currently working on: Tons of client work.
 Soon on my own projects!